pcwilliams1258/MultiBet/docs/LOGS.md

 ## Issue #83 Entry

 - **GitHub Issue:** #83
-- **Pull Request:** #89
+- **Pull Request:** #[*your_pull_request_number*]

 **Final Prompt Chain:**
 1.  **Initial Prompt:** "Let's get started with INFRA-5 (#83), I'm starting from this screen, give me step by step instructions."
 2.  **Refinement 1 (PR Text):** "Great, can you draft the PR text for me to copy in for this one."
-3.  **Refinement 2 (Explanation):** "Great, please provide the /explain for INFRA-5 for me to add to the LOGS.md."
+3.  **Refinement 2 (Troubleshooting):** "I have followed your steps above and both of the tests are failing. please review and give me steps to resolve."
+4.  **Refinement 3 (Finalizing Docs):** "Great, can you give me new versions of the `/explain` to be added to LOGS and the updated PR text."

 **AI Explanation Summary:**
-This work implements the "Central Automation Engine" pillar of our CI/CD strategy by replacing the old, fragmented GitHub Actions workflow with a single, unified pipeline in `.github/workflows/ci.yml`.
+This work implemented the "Central Automation Engine" pillar of our CI/CD strategy by replacing the old, fragmented GitHub Actions workflow with a single, unified pipeline in `.github/workflows/ci.yml`.
 The new workflow is optimized for speed and clarity, consisting of two parallel jobs:

 1.  **`Quality Checks & Tests`**: This job serves as the primary quality gate.
 It uses the high-performance tool `Ruff` to handle all linting and formatting checks in a single, fast step.
 It then executes the entire `pytest` suite and generates a clean, actionable summary of the results.